 If such an approach became big, then established PLM manufacturers could well start sweating.
 This idea can now be extended to production and supply chains.
 In the case of physical products, it is often not only the development that is at stake, but also the ability to produce them.
 If this could be solved, for example through additive subtractive production processes, then this would have the potential to fundamentally change industry and the structures of companies as we know them today.
 So far, I have only perceived such approaches as very limited tender shoots and therefore I think they will still be a while in coming.

-Back to more immediate topics: One that I find very interesting and worth mentioning is the topic of data octopus, as my dear colleague Martin Eigner likes to put it.
-The idea behind this is the approach of leaving the legacy systems, i.e. the implemented basis of the backbone systems, untouched and building new processes on a clean overlying (PLM) platform.
+Back to more immediate topics: One that I find very interesting and worth mentioning is the topic of data octopus, as my dear colleague Martin Eigner gladly formulated.
+The idea behind this is the approach of leaving the legacy systems, i.e. the implemented basis of the backbone systems, untouched and building new processes on a clean (PLM) platform above them.
 This connects to the legacy systems and extracts the necessary data from there.